 A Note of Caution

-When you put curbside might give potential burglars an idea of what new items are in your house, like televisions and game consoles.
+What you put curbside might give potential burglars an idea of what new items are in your house, like televisions and game consoles.
 So, you might want to consider dropping those boxes off at one of the county’s full-service drop-off centers instead.

 DeLauren says